SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

 - Test to determine whether the medians of two or more independent samples are significantly different
 - To detect differences in treatments across multiple test attempts when the same subjects are exposed to three or more conditions
 - To test whether the median of a population differs from a specified value
+- To determine whether the median of a population differs significantly from a hypothesized value, considering not just the direction of difference but also its magnitude

 ---